 According to the Japanese law, depicting a suspect in handcuffs implies guilt, and may prejudice the trial.
-In Japan, this law was passed after Kazuyoshi Miura successfully brought a case to the court arguing that the newspaper pictures with him in handcuffs implied guilt and altered his public appearance. (the article continues after the ad)
+In Japan, this law was passed after Kazuyoshi Miura successfully brought a case to the court arguing that the newspaper pictures with him in handcuffs implied guilt and altered his public appearance.

 In France the law was passed under justice minister, Ms. Elisabeth Guigou who did so when pictures of Mr. Dominique Strauss-Kahn (I.M.F’s former Managing Director) in handcuffs were revealed by the American media.
-When she saw them, she reportedly told to France-Info radio that “I am happy that we do not have the same judicial system.”
+When she saw them, she reportedly told to France-Info radio: “I am happy that we do not have the same judicial system.”